What is Battle CrossFit?

 Our vision: a community of individuals who each day strive to become better and help those around them become better.

 Make you measurably more fit.
+Have fun.

 Make all of us better each and every day: better athletes, better parents, better spouses, better people.
 A better you.

 Build a community of like-minded individuals – dedicated to proper exercise and nutrition – accountable to each other – motivated by each other.

 Provide kids with a place to develop their fitness and capacity as individuals in a safe and fun environment.